Create a second room

 Creating a light map

-For this room we’re going to use a light map.
+For this room, we’re going to use a light map.
 As mentioned previously, light maps are used to shade different areas of the room differently.
-In this room, we have a lamp, so we want the player to be brightly lit when under it, and less brightly lit when away from the light source.
+In this room, we have a lamp, so we want the player to be brightly lit when under it and less brightly lit when further away from the light source.

-The example light map provided is a very simple one with just 3 colours to make it easier to demonstrate how the light map changes how the game character looks, but you could replace it with one that uses a gradient to fade nicely from white to mid-grey.
-Coloured ones can also be used to simulate things like concert or traffic lights.
+The example light map provided is a very simple one with just 3 colours to make it easier to demonstrate how the light map affects how the game character looks, but you could replace it with one that uses a gradient to fade nicely from white to mid-grey.
+Coloured light maps can also be used to simulate things like concerts or traffic lights.

-Copy the park_lightmap.png asset (link on the main step-by-step page) to the “park” folder.
+Copy the “park_lightmap.png” asset (link on the main step-by-step) page into the “park” folder.

 Room exits in Escoria

 To link room 2 (the park) to room 1 (the pub), you will need an exit node.
-When the player clicks this, it tells Escoria that you want to change rooms.
-Each Escoria room can have multiple exits.
+When the player clicks the corresponding area on the screen, Escoria knows that you want to change rooms.
+Each room in Escoria can have multiple exits.

 There are 2 different nodes for creating exits in Escoria.
 The first is an